florianmorath/piChain/README.md

 ## More information
 - There is a distributed database implementation in the examples folder to demonstrate an application of the piChain package.
-- To API documentation can be build using:
+- The API documentation can be build using:
 ```
 pip install sphinx
+pip install sphinxcontrib-napoleon
 cd docs
 make html
 ```